gianni-rosato/svt-av1-psy/README.md

 A parameter for modifying loopfilter deblock sharpness and rate distortion to improve visual fidelity.
 The default is 0 (no sharpness).
 - `--dolby-vision-rpu` (path to file)
 Set the path to a Dolby Vision RPU for encoding Dolby Vision video.
 SVT-AV1-PSY needs to be built with the `enable-libdovi` flag enabled in build.sh (see `./Build/linux/build.sh --help` for more info) (Thank you @quietvoid !)
+- Progress 3
+A new progress mode that provides more detailed information about the encoding process.

 ### Modified Defaults